MingSun-Tse/Smile-Pruning/README.md

 In this code we refer to the following implementations: [pytorch imagenet example](https://github.com/pytorch/examples/tree/master/imagenet), [rethinking-network-pruning](https://github.com/Eric-mingjie/rethinking-network-pruning), [EigenDamage-Pytorch](https://github.com/alecwangcq/EigenDamage-Pytorch), [pytorch_resnet_cifar10](https://github.com/akamaster/pytorch_resnet_cifar10).
 Great thanks to them!

 ## Reference
-Please cite this in your publication if our work helps your research:
+If our paper/this paper collection/the code base helps your research/project, please generously consider to cite our paper.
+Thank you!

-    @article{wang2021recent,
+    @inproceedings{wang2022recent,
-      Author = {Wang, Huan and Qin, Can and Bai, Yue and Zhang, Yulun and Fu, Yun}, Title = {Recent Advances on Neural Network Pruning at Initialization}, Journal = {arXiv preprint arXiv:2103.06460},
+      Author = {Wang, Huan and Qin, Can and Bai, Yue and Zhang, Yulun and Fu, Yun}, Title = {Recent Advances on Neural Network Pruning at Initialization}, Booktitle = {IJCAI},
-      Year = {2021}
+      Year = {2022}
     }